-SKM reviewed four cost items and found all were prudent.
+In the Draft Report, SKM reviewed four cost items and found all were prudent.
 It also found that three were not efficient.
-Across these three items, SKM's recommended cost reductions totalling \$1.4 million.
-This represents 41.2% of the sample expenditure, or 5.7% of LinkWater's approved capital expenditure for 2011-12.
-This cost reduction will be reviewed following the provision of more information by LinkWater.
+Across these three items, SKM's recommended cost reductions totalling \$1.5 million.
+This represented 44% of the sample expenditure or 6% of LinkWater's approved capital expenditure for 2011-12.